Decentralized Online Riemannian Optimization Beyond Hadamard Manifolds: Decentralized Online Riemannian Optimization: Full Information

-Lemma \ref{lem:net_error} establishes that the network error exhibits a $O(\eta)$ dependence on the gradient step-size $\eta$, which will later be optimized as a function of the time horizon $T$ when analyzing the regret bound.
+where $\rho$ is defined in Theorem \ref{thm:consensus}. \end{lemma} Lemma \ref{lem:net_error} establishes that the network error exhibits a $O(\eta)$ dependence on the gradient step-size $\eta$, which will later be optimized as a function of the time horizon $T$ when analyzing the regret bound.

 The second term in the static regret decomposition involves the expression $\sumt f_{i,t}(x_{i,t})-f_t(x^*)$, which can be bounded by leveraging the geodesic convexity of the local objective functions.
 A key distinction from the Euclidean setting lies in the lack of nonexpansiveness in the projection step on curved manifolds.
 This geometric complication introduces additional error terms into the regret analysis.
 By deriving upper bounds for both the network error and the local optimization error, we establish the following static regret bound for Algorithm~\ref{alg:DOR_full}.